serverless/blog/posts/2016-12-07-how-to-create-a-fast-secure-and-scalable-open-source-blog-with-react-markdown.md

 ### 1. Easier to contribute and edit posts

-Well for starters, anyone with a github account can submit blog post updates, typo fixes, and new content without needed a user account with our site.
+Well for starters, anyone with a github account can submit blog post updates, typo fixes, and new content without needing a user account with our site.

 <p align="center">
   <img src="https://s3-us-west-2.amazonaws.com/assets.site.serverless.com/blog/edit-this-post.jpg">
 </p>

-On every post, including this one, you will have a one click 'edit this post' link that lets anyone submit updates to posts.
+On every post, including this one, users have a one click 'edit this post' link that lets anyone submit updates to posts.

 <p align="center">
   <img src="https://s3-us-west-2.amazonaws.com/assets.site.serverless.com/blog/edit-github-view.jpg">